-Sector focus risk.
+Sector Focus Risk.
 The Fund may invest a larger portion of its assets in one or more sectors than many other mutual funds, and thus will be more susceptible to negative events affecting those sectors.
 Performance of companies in the consumer non-cyclical sector may be affected by economic, business or political conditions, consumer demand, price competition and government regulation.

-Asset segregation risk.
-As a series of an investment company registered with the SEC, the Fund must segregate liquid assets, or engage in other measures to "cover" open positions with respect to short sales.
-The Fund may incur losses on leveraged investments (including the entire amount of the Fund's investment in such investments) even if they are covered.
+Asset Coverage Risk.
+As a series of an investment company registered with the SEC, the Fund must engage in certain measures to "cover" open positions with respect to certain kinds of derivatives and short sales.
+The Fund may incur losses on derivatives and other leveraged investments (including the entire amount of the Fund's investment in such investments) even if they are covered.
+The Fund, at its discretion, may forgo asset coverage in favor of implementing the SEC's new and more comprehensive requirements under Rule 18f-4 of the 1940 Act, including value-at-risk ("VaR") limitations on the Fund's leverage risk.

-Portfolio turnover risk.
+Portfolio Turnover Risk.
 Active and frequent trading of the Fund's portfolio securities may lead to higher transaction costs and may result in a greater number of taxable transactions than would otherwise be the case, which could negatively affect the Fund's performance.
 A high rate of portfolio turnover is 100% or more.

-Cybersecurity risk.
+Cybersecurity Risk.
 Cybersecurity incidents may allow an unauthorized party to gain access to Fund assets, customer data (including private shareholder information), or proprietary information, or cause the Fund, the Advisor, the Sub-Advisor, and/or other service providers (including custodians, sub-custodians, transfer agents and financial intermediaries) to suffer data breaches, data corruption or loss of operational functionality.
 In an extreme case, a shareholder's ability to exchange or redeem Fund shares may be affected.
 Issuers of securities in which the Fund invests are also subject to cybersecurity risks, and the value of those securities could decline if the issuers experience cybersecurity incidents.